Primary materials: Steel from filing cabinets, rivets, foam sleeping mat.

 At one point I thought about putting some stripes of black paint up the front across one eye, but after getting it shiny with the brass brush technique, I decided to leave it pure metal.
 It stayed super shiny for only a short period of time and then began to darken.
 At this point I think it’s pretty much leveled off.
 What you see in my pictures at the top of the page is how it looks in its mature state.

-I lined with inside with pieces of pipe insulation and a foam sleeping mat.
+I lined with inside with pieces of pipe insulation and sections of a foam sleeping mat.
 It is surprisingly comfortable for its weight.